DocNoWay/arch/README.md

 As the name suggests is for installing Arch with BTRFS.

 ### base_uefi.sh
-does all the rest what the first script does not.
+Does all the rest what the first script does not.

+## install_wm.sh
+A script to install sway or i3 or dwm.